-In managing its financial and asset position, the HORNBACH HOLDING AG Group pursues the objective of safeguarding the Group's liquidity at all times and of covering the financing requirements for the Group's sustainable growth at the least possible expense.
+In managing its financial and asset position, the HORNBACH-Baumarkt-AG Group pursues the objective of safeguarding the Group's liquidity at all times and of covering the financing requirements for the Group's sustainable growth at the least possible expense.

-Key management figures also include cash-effective invest-ments in land, buildings, plant and operating equipment for new and existing DIY megastores with garden centers, and intangible assets.
+Other key management figures include cash-effective invest-ments in land, buildings, plant and operating equipment for new and existing DIY megastores with garden centers, and intangible assets.
 Here, we aim to achieve a balanced relationship between our operating cash flow and our budgeted investments.